Diabolus in Musica

-Diabolus in Música (Latin for "The Devil in Music") is the eighth studio album by American thrash metal band Slayer, released on June 9, 1998, by American Recordings.
+Diabolus in Musica (Latin for "The Devil in Music") is the eighth studio album by American thrash metal band Slayer, released on June 9, 1998, by American Recordings.
 Guitarist Jeff Hanneman wrote most of the album's content, which has been described as Slayer's most experimental.
 It was the band's first album to be played mostly in C♯ tuning, and named after a musical interval known for its dissonance.
 Lyrical themes explored on the album include religion, sex, cultural deviance, death, insanity, war, and homicide.

 Despite receiving mixed reviews from critics, Diabolus in Musica peaked at number 31 on the Billboard 200, selling over 46,000 copies in its first week of sales.
 By 2009, it had sold over 306,000 copies in the United States.

 Writing, music, and recording

 Paul Bostaph returned to Slayer in early 1997 after his short-lived side project The Truth About Seafood, and the band entered the recording studio a few months later.
 Diabolus in Musica was recorded at Ocean Way Recording, and complete by September 1997.
 It was scheduled to be released the following month, but got delayed until the middle of 1998, after American Recordings was taken over by Columbia Records.

 Slayer guitarist Jeff Hanneman described the writing process as, "When we were writing this album I was looking for something to beat; I wanted something to beat, but nothing impresses me right now.
 Nothing sounded really aggressive or heavy enough to inspire me to beat it, so I just had to come up with my own shit."

 Adrien Begrand of PopMatters noted that Slayer introduced characteristics to its music including tuned down guitars, murky chord structures, and churning beats.
 He believed these characteristics were adopted in response to the then-burgeoning nu metal scene.
 As a result, Diabolus in Musica has been described as the aforementioned genre, groove metal, alternative metal and thrash metal, though in a less traditional sense than the band's previous and subsequent work.